checkout/checkout-android-components-google-pay-live-stream-demo-app/README.md

 ![BETA](https://img.shields.io/badge/status-BETA-yellow)
 # 📱 Sample Android App – Flow SDK Integration Demo

-This sample Android project demonstrates how to integrate the `Flow SDK` into your application.
+As part of the [live coding demo](https://www.youtube.com/watch?v=_GYgrWe_qDA&t=14s) this sample Android project demonstrates how to integrate the `Flow SDK` into your application.
 It showcases the basic setup, initialisation, and usage of key features provided by the SDK.

 ---